Black History and Women’s History: Meeting Josephine Baker at Riad Star

 Since moving to Morocco in 2014, I began planning my Dream Week for Spring Break 2016.
 I didn’t know if I’d stay abroad after my initial two-year work contract, so I saved the best for last.
 I’d fallen in love with Italy in 2000 and have since returned eight times; but in 2004 I was swept away by the Amalfi Coast and hoped this year to perch on a Positano terrace across from Capri, the island that enchanted me more than a decade ago.
 A Mermaid in Marrakesh, I felt I’d find my muse staying between the Path of the Gods and the ocean below.
 Nothing moves me like the sea, and I couldn’t wait to live like a local and go no farther than a boat ride to a restaurant I’d read about.
 I’d write in the sun.
 I’d breathe.

-I had booked the perfect villa last August beside the iconic Le Sirenuse, the set for Only You, a 1994 film my sister and I love .
+I booked the perfect villa last August beside the iconic Le Sirenuse, the set for Only You, a 1994 film my sister and I love .
 The plan was to join friends from the US in Tuscany the first week of the break, then travel alone by train to the coast.
-Sadly, an unforeseen circumstance that has caused much stress forced me to cancel that second week, but a colleague offered a Plan B. She suggested I stay with her in Rome and catch the Ryan Air flight on Tuesday for $26.
+Sadly, an unforeseen circumstance that caused much stress forced me to cancel that second week, but a colleague offered a Plan B. She suggested I stay with her in Rome and catch the Ryan Air flight on Tuesday for $26.
 My flight and stay at a hotel inspired by my favorite painter, Modigliani, cost less than changing my original ticket.
+(To understand the bohemian artist scene from the late 16th century to the early 20th century in Paris and Rome and to learn more about Italy’s native son, see the 2004 film, Modigliani.)

-Lately I’ve been faced with huge decisions and it seemed all roads were, indeed, leading to Rome.
-I’m passionate about several paths–family, travel, writing, education–and have been praying for a way they can all convene.
+Lately, I’ve been faced with huge decisions and it seemed all roads were, indeed, leading to Rome.
+I’m passionate about several paths — family, travel, writing, education — and have been praying for a way they can all convene.
 Birthdays are when I pull over to reevaluate the map of my life journey.
 While in Tuscany I celebrated the one that was my father’s last.
 He died at work.
 So young.
 So missed.

 Roaming, resting, relaxing in Rome in my favorite neighborhoods (near Piazzas of Spagna and Barberini) proved to be poignant.
-I loved seeing friends in Tuscany (many pictures to come), but I’d spent the week fighting the flu.
+I loved seeing friends in Tuscany, but I’d spent the week fighting the flu.
 Being in Rome on Easter and finally visiting The Keats-Shelley House—where Keats, too, came to Rome seeking a kinder climate for his health—moved me.
 I’d always loved Keats’ “When I Have Fears I Will Cease to Be” where he confesses concern that he’ll die before writing all he felt placed on earth to write or before marrying his beloved Fanny Brawne.
-I thought, too, about Lord Byron who said “If I don’t write to empty my mind I go mad” and Henry David Thoreau, an American Romantic, who said, “the mass of men live lives of quiet desperation and go to the grave with the song still in them.”
+I thought, too, about Lord Byron who said “If I don’t write to empty my mind I go mad” and Henry David Thoreau, an American Romantic, who said, “The mass of men live lives of quiet desperation and go to the grave with the song still in them.”
 I’ve never wanted to be one of that mass.
 Keats died after just three months in Rome beside the Spanish Steps at twenty-five; Shelley was living in Tuscany when he drowned off the coast of Italy at twenty-nine.
 Byron died from exhaustion in Greece at thirty-six.
 All so young.
 So much more to write.
 To live.
 I returned to Marrakesh with a renewed gratitude for my health and the warm climate I enjoy daily.
 And I continue to seek the best way to live what’s left of my life.

 beatles_tshirt_website

-Loved this “Romantic Beatles” T-shirt in the gift shop–appropriate since the revolutionaries/flower children of the 1960s were legacies of the Romantic Era.
-My fascination with these four started in college and was piqued by the 1988 film Haunted Summer and Veronica Bennett’s novel, Angelmonster, focusing on the obsessions, dysfunctions, heartaches and genius that led to Mary Shelley’s writing of Frankenstein.
+I loved this “Romantic Beatles” T-shirt in the gift shop–appropriate since the revolutionaries/flower children of the 1960s were legacies of the Romantic Era.
+My fascination with these four started in college and was piqued by the 1988 film Haunted Summer and Veronica Bennett’s novel, Angelmonster, focusing on the obsessions, dysfunctions, heartaches, and genius that led to Mary Shelley’s writing of Frankenstein.

 I loved studying filmmaker Federico Fellini in grad school who said: